julienlargetpiet/flask_blog/README.md

 ### Add Post

-It is a webpage where you can write your news post in **html and/or markown, you can add filest with the path `../../static/files/filename`**
+It is a webpage where you can write your news post in **html and/or markown, you can add files with the path `../../static/files/filename`**

 ### Add News